 There is also technical readiness.
 This is the fourth of five workstreams within implementation readiness.
-Tactical readiness is where we look at your current infrastructure and put together a migration plan of how are we going to move from decommissioning all your legacy systems and all the old data and integrations.
+Tactical readiness is where we look at your current infrastructure and put together a migration plan of how are we going to move from decommissioning all your outdated legacy systems and all the historical data and integrations.

-Data is typically on the critical path to completion in a timely implementation.
+Data migration is typically on the critical path to completion in a timely implementation.
 We start some of that data cleansing and mapping early on during implementation readiness.
 Finally, we also look at the IT organization itself, ensuring that we look at the competencies and skills that the IT organization has internally, and looking at the training and skills development that will be required for your internal IT organization to support SAP going forward.

 In the end, we really start to mobilize that SAP Center of Excellence concept during implementation readiness to ensure that you take more ownership and control the project and that you're not relying too much on outside consultants.
 Your IT department can be more educated and more sophisticated and being able to be more of a true partner with your system integrator rather than deferring to them too much because they have all the knowledge, and you don't.
 Knowledge is power.
 This really gives your IT department a leg up on getting the be IT skill sets that they need to support the deployment of this nature.

 Finally, we have project governance and planning.
-This is where we start to get the project charter, the project team in place, we develop the overall implementation plan, think of it as your program management plan that includes, not just your system integrator, but activities for your internal resources and any other third parties that you’re going to pull in.
+This is where we start to get the project charter, the project team in place, we develop the overall implementation plan, think of it as your program management plan that includes, not just your system integrator, but activities for your business users, internal resources and any other third parties that you're going to pull in.

 That's a bit of an overview of implementation readiness and how it supports your SAP project.

-This is something that we love to discuss we’ve done a lot of this for clients over the years for their S/4HANA implementations as well as for other implementations related to Microsoft Dynamics and Oracle ERP and other systems.
+This is something that we love to discuss we've done a lot of this for clients over the years for their S/4HANA implementations as well as for other implementations related to Microsoft Dynamics and Oracle ERP systems and other systems.